sathishkumar555/jsbasic/readme2.txt

 event bubbling:
         -the third parameter is by default false. item.addEventListener("click", doSomething, false);
           item.addEventListener("click", doSomething);

 event capturing:
-        -if the third parameter is true then it is happen in the capturing phase . item.addEventListener("click", doSomething, true);
+    - if the third parameter is true then it is happen in the capturing phase . item.addEventListener("click", doSomething, true);

 to interupt event